bbenchoff/bbenchoff.github.io/pages/sfmta-api.md

 Analysis of the data revealed several insights about San Francisco's transit system:

+The SFMTA API uses cable cars just like the tourists do.
+The dumb (tourist) way to use a cable car is to line up at the terminus and wait your turn for a cable car.
+The smart (local) way to use a cable car is to walk one block up the hill and get on the next car.
+The cable car operators know this, and do not fill the cars to capacity at the terminus; they leave space for locals.

+The physical reality of the universe is reflected in the API data and pulling expected departures from the cable car terminus stops.
+It's a 58 year wait for a cable car at the terminus (no, really, I've seen an estimated arrival in 58 years at the Market and Powell turnaround), but if you walk a block up the street, the next car will be there in a few minutes.

+Other interesting bits include:

-- The busiest stops are concentrated along Market Street between 3rd Street and the Embarcadero
+- The busiest stops are (obviously) concentrated along Market Street between 3rd Street and the Embarcadero
 - The 714 bus exists!
 It runs from 4am to 5am on weekdays
 - A lot of stops aren't used.
 The dataset behind the API could use some cleanup.